 All of the clinicians in our practice, wanting to work with families affected by FASD, are trained in this model as it is literally the only way of working with children affected by prenatal alcohol exposure that has had a positive effect on families.
 Many of the regular interventions provided by play therapy or counselling services are ineffectual and often increase stress and chaos in families.
 We’re here to reduce the stress, increase the successes for your child and your family, and to provide supports that are evidence based and work.

-Our clinicians also help exhausted caregivers with managing the daily stress of parenting kids who have FASD.
+We do not provide therapy for children with FASD, as we believe those children are best served by occupational therapy if required, and modifying the environment.
+What we do offer is help for parents who want less frustration and more success.
 Once strategies and supports for managing the kid(s) are in place, we can help you manage your exhaustion, grief (so much grief!), and fear about the future using therapeutic techniques that have worked for many other families, just like yours.

 If you’re struggling as a caregiver with children you suspect have FASD or have been diagnosed, you’re going to want to connect with us.
 Give us a call at 506-346-1313 or email us at firstname.lastname@example.org